 - Community Health Worker Certificate: Prepares students to be frontline public health workers who help individuals and communities adopt healthy behaviors.

 The Social and Human Services programs are considered open-access, available through EFSC's standard admissions process.
-Students are encouraged to meet with an advisor or the program manager while planning their program courses.
+Students are encouraged to meet with an advisor while planning their program courses.

 EFSC was the first college in the state of Florida to offer Domestic Violence and Aging Services Certificates, developing the programs to meet unique local needs along Florida's Space Coast.
 Since their development, these areas of study have become available to students state-wide.